Rafacz/Assault-Cube-Game-Cheat/README.md

 [Aimbot - Video](https://streamable.com/2cq00)

-I've decided to stop developing this application.
+#### I've decided to stop developing this application.
 I'm planning in the future to create cheat for more popular game with anticheat bypass.
 There is still alot of things i have to learn first.

 DrawRectangle is still seeking for my attention as its not drawing correctly at certain distance.
 ESP will work correctly on 1280x768 game resolution.

-Future plans for this application.
+Things that could be done in this project.
   - Edit math (ESP - Rectangle size)
   - Fix flicker using doublebuffer
   - ~~Health bars~~